 The 2000 GUP (Condition A.2.c) allows Stanford University to install up to 50,000 sq. ft. as surge space during construction.
 Surge space is typically provided by installing modular buildings for a limited time.
-During this reporting period, the West Campus Surge Trailers were approved, and the Cowell Lot Construction Trailers were removed.
+During this reporting period, the West Campus Surge Trailers were removed.